 - A The book value of the parent company's investment in each subsidiary is eliminated, along with the parent company's share of equity in each subsidiary. - B The rights of non-controlling interest holders in the net profit or loss of the subsidiaries are determined during the year for which the interim consolidated financial statements are prepared. - C The rights of the owners of the non-controlling interests in the net assets of the subsidiaries are determined and presented in the interim consolidated financial statements from the equity of the parent company's shareholders.
 As follows: - (1) The amount of equity of the non-controlling interest at the original consolidation date. - (2) The share of equity of non-controlling interest holders in the change in equity from the date of consolidation. - D The balances, transactions, revenues and expenses exchanged between the group companies are completely eliminated. - E- The interim financial statements of the parent company as well as the interim financial statements of the subsidiaries companies that are used in preparing the interim consolidated financial statements are prepared on the same date and for the same financial period. - F- The interim consolidated financial statements are prepared using unified accounting policies for like transactions and for events that occur in the same circumstances. - G- The rights of non-controlling interest holders in the interim consolidated financial position are presented under equity in a separate clause from the equity holders of the parent company.
-The interest of non-controlling interest holders in the profit or loss of the group is also presented separately. - E- Finance for Technology Solutions (the parent company) owns, directly and indirectly, the following rights in its subsidiaries:
+The interest of non-controlling interest holders in the profit or loss of the group is also presented separately.

+E-Finance for Digital and Financial Investments Company (the parent company) owns, directly and indirectly, the following rights in its subsidiaries:

-Subsidiaries Activity Country of incorporation Direct and indirect ownership percentage Khales Digital payments services Egypt 70% Ecards Smart card operation Egypt 89.7% E aswaq Operation of electronic markets Egypt 61% Enable Establishing and operations and communications centres Egypt 99.98% E Finance Technological operation for financial institutions Egypt 99.99%
+Subsidiaries Activity Country of incorporation Direct and indirect ownership percentage Khales for digital payment services Digital payments services Egypt 70% Smart card operation technology company Ecards Smart card operation Egypt 89.7% The technology company for Ecommerce operations E aswaq Misr Operation of electronic markets Egypt 61% Enable for outsourcing services Establishing and operations and communications centres Egypt 99.98% Technological operation for financial institutions (E Finance) Operating technology of financial institution Egypt 99.99%

-3-4 Use of estimates and professional judgment
+3-4 Use of professional judgment and estimates

-Preparing these interim consolidated financial statements requires management to make judgments and estimates that affect the values of revenues, expenditures, assets and liabilities included in the interim consolidated financial statements and the accompanying disclosures, as well as disclosure of contingent liabilities at the date of the financial statements.
+Preparing these interim consolidated financial statements requires management to make judgments and estimates that affect the values of revenues, expenses, assets and liabilities included in the interim consolidated financial statements and the accompanying disclosures, as well as disclosure of contingent liabilities at the date of the interim financial statements.
 The uncertainty surrounding these assumptions and estimates may result in results that require significant adjustments to the carrying value of the affected assets and liabilities in future periods.

 Estimates and associated assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised.
 The following are the main judgments and estimates that materially affect the company's interim consolidated financial statements: